tthoeye/tthoeye.github.io/opencalls.md

 Funding per pilot: Around €1 million (details will be provided in the official open call documents)

 Open call rounds schedule
-Round 1: TBA
+* Round 1: TBA
-Round 2: TBA
+* Round 2: TBA
-Round 3: TBA
+* Round 3: TBA

 Stay tuned for updates
 The first open call round will launch in month 5.
 Subscribe to receive announcements and learn how your organisation can participate.
-(Link to newsletter)